YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## Distance and travel of photons

 Let's now ask ourselves how one can measure distances on cosmological scales.
-A common way to measure distance is to look at photon travel path.
+A common way to measure distances is to look at photon travel path.

 Since a photon is massless it follows the geodesics of null intervall : $ds^2 = 0$ (see ...).